 Ruta Maya Coffee is free of all chemical fertilizers, pesticides, and herbicides.
 The absence of DDT, marathon, and benzene hexachloride in growing and production means cleaner beans, air, land, and water.

-Shade-grown coffee matures slowly, developing natural sugars and dynamic flavor profiles in the process.
-Shade-grown coffee fields also provide a home for many species of birds and butterflies, filter carbon dioxide linked to global warming, and help retain soil moisture to minimize land erosion.
+Shade-grown coffee matures slowly, developing natural sugars and complex flavor profiles in the process.
+Shade-grown coffee fields also provide a home for many species of birds and butterflies, absorb carbon dioxide from the atmosphere and return oxygen in exchange, and help retain soil moisture to minimize land erosion.

 The combination of high altitude, mineral-rich soil, and a tropical climate create the conditions necessary for superior coffee growth.